 I mean really, REALLY good.
 I rock my world.

 With other people, though?
 Eh.
 It varies?
-I'm not apathetic, but my desire is based on reciprocity.
-I'll be the first to admit that when my partners kind of just want to phone it in and get their rocks off, I'm usually perfectly happy to help them with that, but I'm probably going to be more "leave it" than "take it" with myself if they're not putting some effort into a seduction.
+I'm not apathetic.
+I'm not going to lay there and let someone else do all the work.
+But my desire is based on enthusiasm.
+I'll be the first to admit that when my partners kind of just want to phone it in, I'm usually perfectly happy to help them with that, but I'm probably going to be more "leave it" than "take it" with myself if they're not putting some effort into a seduction.
 I'm like a moon instead of a sun.
-I can be quite bright, but I'm not generating the light independently so much as reflecting what is sent my way.
-If my partners are not enthusiastic participants (which can mean distracted, uninterested, or preoccupied), approach sex like it is a banal working of body mechanics, or are just passive––by which I don't mean submissive, but more indifferent––my interest shrivels up.
+I can be quite bright, but I'm not generating the light so much as reflecting what is sent my way.
+If my partners are not enthusiastic participants (which can mean distracted, uninterested, or preoccupied), approach sex like it is a banal working of body mechanics, or are just passive, my interest shrivels up.

 Sorry about that visual.